ogri-la/strongbox/README.md

 ### warnings when addons install other bundled addons

-A warning is issued when an addon is unzipped and contains multiple directories with inconsistent naming.
+A warning is issued when an addon is unzipped and contains multiple *inconsistently named* directories.

 For example, installing [RealUI](https://github.com/RealUI/RealUI) will emit this warning:

 > RealUI will also install these addons: Kui_Media, Kui_Nameplates, Kui_Nameplates_Core, Kui_Nameplates_Core_Config, RealUI_Bugs, RealUI_Inventory, RealUI_Skins, RealUI_Tooltips, BadBoy, BadBoy_Guilded, BadBoy_CCleaner, Raven, Raven_Options, nibRealUI, nibRealUI_Config, Masque, Clique, Skada, Bartender4

-Strongbox leaves it to the user to decide if this is legitimate or not.
+It is up to the user to decide if this is OK or not.

 ### ignore addons to prevent accidental changes

-Addons can be 'ignored' and strongbox will not attempt to find that addon in the catalogue, look for or download updates or even allow the installation of other addons that may overwrite the ignored addon or any of its files.
+When an addon is ignored strongbox will not attempt to find that addon in the catalogue, look for or download updates or even allow the installation of other addons that may alter the ignored addon or any of its files.

 Right-click an addon and select `Ignore` or `Stop ignoring`.

 Addons under development are automatically ('implicitly') ignored.

-### mutual dependency tracking and safer addon uninstallation
+### mutual dependency tracking

 A 'mutual dependency' in strongbox is when 'Addon A' installs an addon called 'Addon Z' and 'Addon B' *also* installs 'Addon Z'.